Seamless, Correct, and Generic Programming over Serialised Data: Inspecting a Buffer's Content

 Now that we know the head constructor we want to deserialise and that we have the ability to step the runtime irrelevant tree to match the actual content of the buffer, we can use \IdrisFunction{getConstructor} to build such a value.
+Given a pointer to a tree (\IdrisBound{k} \IdrisData{\#} \IdrisBound{t}), it will read enough information from the buffer to assemble a pointer to the meaning \IdrisBound{t}.

 \ExecuteMetaData[SaferIndexed.idr.tex]{getConstructor}